SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Spell card lasers are now longer and travel faster

 Yuuma:
- - Unfocused/focus shot damage has been increased //
  - Scope speed has been decreased
  - C1/skill damage has been decreased
  - C1/skill now require more meter and cannot kill Ex special enemies